juliealevy/bbg-education-java/README.md

 - HAL/HATEOS responses-
 - Logging
 - more error handling - better problem responses
+- proper handling of password in rest calls
 - validation
 - Next domain object:  BBGSession (Many to One with BBGProgram) with service
 - Unit Testing